-- 1. Work with community groups to develop an ordinance regulating short-term vacation rentals. - 2.
-Research and report to the Board of Supervisors on the feasibility of such an ordinance, options for enforcement, estimated program cost to the County, and the legal framework associated with rental properties.
+- Work with community groups to develop an ordinance regulating short-term vacation rentals. - Research and report to the Board of Supervisors on the feasibility of such an ordinance, options for enforcement, estimated program cost to the County, and the legal framework associated with rental properties.

-[BOS app.
-7/30/2013] (PC app.
-9/19/11, 7/29/10) [Adapted from the November 2009 draft Housing Element Program 1.j]
+[Adapted from the November 2009 draft Housing Element Program 1.j]